Ruslan5/formCatalog/README.md

 **Catalog of profiles**

 Application created with
-**AngularJS + Java Spring + MongoDB**
+**AngularJS + Java Spring + MongoDB + Docker**

 implemented:

     • the ability to create, edit and delete profiles
     • On the page there is a button “Add questionnaire” and a list of already collected questionnaires is displayed.
     • The list of questionnaires displays the full name from the questionnaire, the “edit” button and the “delete” button.
-    • When you click on the “Add Questionnaire” button, a form opens with the following fields:
+    • When you click on the “Add Questionnaire” button,a form opens with the following fields:
         ◦ Last name
         ◦ Name
         ◦ Middle name